What is an IRA Distribution?

 An IRA distribution describes a withdrawal of cash and/or assets from an IRA.
 Distributions can be taken at any time.
 The type of IRA will determine whether there are tax and penalties associated with distributions.
 Below are the two methods of distribution:

 Cash Distributions - When an IRA holder requests a cash amount to be distributed from the account and sent via check, ACH or wire directly into their hands.
-This method of distribution can be used for the full distribution or a partial distribution of the IRA cash balance.
+This method of distribution can be used for the full distribution or

 'In-kind' Distributions - Used to distribute non-cash assets from an IRA without selling these assets.
 This method of distribution changes the ownership of the asset from the IRA’s name to the name of the IRA holder.
 This type of withdrawal is used for illiquid assets like real estate and private placements.
 The Fair Market Value (FMV) of the asset is used to report to the IRS the dollar value of the distribution.